 An aide to the House Armed Services Committee stressed that legislators were in the early stages of contemplating what if any authorities might be needed.
 But the aide also suggested the president might be able to act on his own, because U.S. citizens would be threatened by ISIL’s advance.
 “As long as there are Americans in Iraq in jeopardy as there clearly are, he can use his Article II powers,” the aide said, referring to the president’s authority as commander in chief.

 That’s not to say all lawmakers will be on the same page on the issue.
-Republicans Lindsay Graham and John McCain did not mention congressional authorization in their statements urging air strikes on ISIL following the president’s press conference Friday.
+Republicans Lindsey Graham and John McCain did not mention congressional authorization in their statements urging air strikes on ISIL following the president’s press conference Friday.
 Tennessee Republican Senator Bob Corker said in his that “The president must make this one of his top priorities and work with Congress to authorize support as needed.”

 The group currently known as Islamic State in Iraq and the Levant was once allied with Al Qaeda, but the two groups split publicly months ago.
 That means that ISIL, despite its ideological similarities with Al Qaeda, wouldn’t be covered by the 2001 Authorization to Use Military Force, passed in the aftermath of the 9/11 terrorist attacks.